-‘Kejriwal sympathises with terrorists, questions Army,’ says newly-elected BJP MLA Om Prakash Sharma
+‘Kejriwal sympathises with terrorists, questions Army,’ says newly elected BJP MLA Om Prakash Sharma

 Sharma also called the AAP chief a corrupt man.

-Bharatiya Janata Party’s newly-elected legislator Om Prakash Sharma on Wednesday called Aam Aadmi Party chief Arvind Kejriwal a terrorist sympathiser, ANI reported.
+Bharatiya Janata Party’s newly elected legislator Om Prakash Sharma on Wednesday called Aam Aadmi Party chief Arvind Kejriwal a terrorist sympathiser, ANI reported.
 Sharma reiterated what several saffron party leaders had claimed before the Delhi Assembly elections.

 “Arvind Kejriwal is a corrupt man,” Sharma told the news agency after a meeting with Delhi BJP chief Manoj Tiwari.
 “He sympathises with terrorists, plays the role of the Pakistan Army’s spokesman, raises questions on the Indian Army and supports the ‘tukde-tukde gang’.
 Indeed, terrorist is the appropriate term for him.”